 Always use a vaginal lube that is water-based and water-soluble, and slightly acidic (pH balanced) to match normal body fluids.
 This slight acidity inhibits the growth of certain harmful micro organisms, particularly yeast.
 Never use a petroleum-based product, petroleum jelly, mineral oil or edible oil in place of a good personal lubricant.
 These home remedies can adhere to the vaginal walls where they mask infections and provide a place for harmful organisms to multiply.
 They can also damage latex condoms and diaphragms, rendering them in effective for safe sex or birth control.

 Vaginal dryness is not just a problem associated with intimacy, but one that can interfere with a woman's daily activities, affecting her sense of wellbeing and self confidence.

 Practicing safer sex in Australia has become a chore for many.
 It often represents a too clinical approach to sex.
 But safer sex can also be "fun sex".
 When condoms are used correctly and with proper lubrication, both partners will have increased pleasure and sensitivity.
-It can often add to intimacy between partners and assist in better communication in the bedroom.
-Could also prevent HIV and genital herpes.
+It can often add to intimacy between partners and assists in better communication in the bedroom.

 Also this Government Health Alert